cdl-saarland/MemInstrument/README.md

 ```

 The most interesting options for `<instrumentation>` are `splay`, `lowfat` and `softbound`.
+For `lowfat`, the additional flag `-mcmodel=large` is required (or you have to disable the global variable extension).

 Note: If you want to pass arguments for the instrumentation to `clang`, add `-mllvm` in front of each of them (e.g. `-mllvm -mi-config=lowfat -mllvm -mi-mode=setup`).